How to use open circuit transformer

 As discussed above, a CT with an open secondary behaves like an inductor.

-And the value of inductance of this inductor (of the CT equivalent) depends upon the number of turns of primary and the size and material of the core.
+And the value of inductance of this inductor (of the CT equivalent) depends upon the number of turns of the primary and the size and material of the core.

-Open circuit Current transformer - electrical circuit equivalent
+CT secondary Open circuit Current transformer - electrical circuit equivalent

 Fig 2: Open circuit CT – electrical circuit equivalent

-In figure 2, if the load current is less, then the voltage across the inductor will be less.
+In Figure 2, if the load current is less, then the voltage across the inductor will be less.

 So the voltage across the primary (across two terminals of the equivalent inductor) will depend upon the load current and inductor value.